PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 ## Attaching metadata to flows

-You can attach a `name`, `description`, `version` and other metadata to a flow via [flow arguments](/concepts/flows/#flow-arguments).
+You can attach a `name`, `description`, `version` and other metadata to a flow via [decorator keyword arguments](/api-ref/prefect/flows/#prefect.flows.Flow).

-### `name`
-The `name` that you give to a flow becomes the unifying identifier for all future runs of that flow, regardless of `version` or task structure.
-If not provided, Prefect will use the name of the flow function.
+You can provide a human-readable `name` for your flow to determine how it should appear in the logs and the UI - if not provided, Prefect will use the name of the flow function.

 ```python
 from prefect import flow